apiaryio/api-blueprint/API Blueprint Specification.md

 #### Payload Attributes description
 Description of payload (request, response, model) message-body attributes.

 Not every attribute has to be described.
-However, when an attribute is described it **should** appear in the respective [Body section](#def-body-section) example, if a Body section is provided.
+However, when an attribute is described, it **should** appear in the respective [Body section](#def-body-section) example, if a Body section is provided.

 If defined, the [Body section](#def-body-section) **may** be omitted and the example representation **should** be generated from the attributes description.